wizo06/japanese/docs/grammar/fundamentals/particles.md

     *"As for who, is (it) a student?"*

     and that doesn't make any sense because "who" is not an actual person.
 This is where 「が」 comes into play.
-We already learned from the section about [Main wagon "A"](a-and-b.md#main-wagon-a) that 「が」 attaches to a word to mark it as the main wagon "A".
+We already learned from the section about main wagon "A" that 「が」 attaches to a word to mark it as the main wagon "A".

     Suppose the student is "Alice".
 Then, we can say "Alice is student" like so: